-As in previous years, Swisscom did not make use of any forms of CO_2 removal or CO_2 sinks within the operational scope of the company in 2018.
-It has renovated a number of sites and now heats them with wood pellets (biomass).
+As in previous years, Swisscom did not make use of any forms of CO2 removal or CO2 sinks within the operational scope of the company in 2019.
+It has renovated several additional sites and now heats some of them with wood pellets (biomass).
 The heating systems are the automatic pellet firing type with an output of less than 50 kW (system category 11).
-The biomass consumed has been newly recorded and emissions have been recalculated.
+The amount of biomass consumed is recorded again and the emissions are calculated.